hy172574895/EasyCompleteYou/doc/ECY_options.md

 3. g:ECY_expand_snippets_key
   default: '<CR>' a.k.a '<Enter>'

-Expand a snippet in Insert mode through ultsnippes while the popup windows is showing and there are snippet that can be expanded.
+Expand a snippet in Insert mode by ultsnippes while the popup is showing and there are snippet that can be expanded.
 Otherwise key will input into buffer.
 Example(not default):
   let g:ECY_expand_snippets_key = '<F2>'